Discontinuities cause essential spectrum on surfaces: Discussion of the proper discontinuity assumptions

 \section{Discussion of the proper discontinuity assumptions}

-Differently from the one-dimensional case, where failing to be Markov (see~\cite{BCJ22} for further details) was sufficient to prove the lower bound on the essential spectral radius, in the present two-dimensional setting the geometry of the discontinuities led us to impose some extra assumptions in order to construct the suitable linear functionals in Section~\ref{sec:lin-funcs}.
-Nevertheless the assumptions are more than satisfactory for the systems of primary interest.
+Differently from the one-dimensional case, where failing to be Markov (see~\cite{BCJ22} for further details) was sufficient to prove the lower bound on the essential spectral radius, in the present two-dimensional setting the geometry of the discontinuities led us to impose some extra assumptions.
+These assumptions were used to construct the linear functionals in Section~\ref{sec:lin-funcs} and are satisfied for three rather general examples presented in Section \ref{sec:examples}.
 Here we discuss the distance between the proper discontinuity assumption (Definition~\ref{def:proper}) and failing to be Markov.
 Let \(\cM\), \(\cF\) and \(\Gamma\) be as specified in Section~\ref{sec:results} but without requiring the existence of a proper discontinuity.

 In the following we see that a combination of certain assumptions of a proper discontinuity implies that the \(\gamma_k\) curves are essentially pairwise disjoint.

 \begin{lemma} Suppose that, with respect to a curve \(\gamma \subset \Gamma\), \ref{it:A2} and \ref{it:A3} are satisfied.
 Then \(\gamma_j \cap \gamma_k \approxeq \emptyset\) whenever \(j,k\in\bN\), \(j \neq k\). \end{lemma}